Triaging Bug Reports

 Validity Check

-• Does it describe a clear security vulnerability (not just a feature request or UX issue)?
+• Does it describe a security vulnerability (not a feature request or UX issue)?

-• Is there enough information to understand and potentially reproduce the issue?
+• Is there enough information to reproduce the issue?

 • Does it affect the confidentiality, integrity, or availability of your systems or data?